 Slapton for the last ten years and decided to make a step change in the service

 by upgrading to superfast broadband*.
 There are no other plans to provide

 superfast broadband services into this area, so we have to do it ourselves.
 Our

-plans are to complete superfast roll-out by the end of 2014 and by then, deliver
+plans are to complete superfast roll-out by the end of 2014.

 The catchement area is about 600

 This area includes the villages of Abthorpe, Slapton, Wappenham, Lois Weedon, Weston, Astwell, Bradden